VinceNolan999/ms1-nicola/README.md

 I came across the website of [Erin Wall](http://www.erinwall.com/) which really drew my attention to its structure and layout I have incorporated the feel of the website to mine.
+Credit: https://www.geeksforgeeks.org on how to change hamburger menu color

  <!-- I received inspiration for this project from X  -->